MicrosoftDocs/shell-experience/shell-exp-docs/aishell/FAQ.md

 ## What is Project Mercury?

-**Project Mercury** is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
+**Project Mercury** was the code name for AIShell and is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
 Agents provide the user experience for the LLM and are deeply connected to PowerShell 7.
 For more, see the [AIShell architecture][03].

 ## What are agents?